Causal Questions, Experiments, and External Validity#

 Novelty and Primacy Effects#

-Within our first class of challenges (temporal), there are two main types classes of effects to be aware of: novelty and primacy effects.
+Within our first class of challenges (temporal), there are two main types of effects to be aware of: novelty and primacy effects.

 External Validity and Scaling#

-Achieving high external validity when answering Causal Questions is difficult for precisely for the same reason answering a Causal Question is difficult: a stakeholder is thinking about taking an action, but that the action is too dangerous to “just try” at full scale.
+Achieving high external validity when answering Causal Questions is difficult for precisely the same reason answering a Causal Question is difficult: a stakeholder is thinking about taking an action, but the action is too dangerous to “just try” at full scale.
 As a result, when you are asked to answer a Causal Question, you will likely be asked to answer it through a study that is very small in scale with respect to the eventual deployment your stakeholder is considering.
-For example, YouTube isn’t going to let you test a change to how creators are paid for views by rolling it out to the whole website for a week or even by letting you roll it out to its biggest channels.
+For example, YouTube isn’t going to let you test a change to how creators are paid for views by rolling it out to the whole website for a week, or even to its biggest channels.
 You will be limited to experimenting on a relatively small subset of users or creators.
 The ability to experiment will mean you will probably be able to successfully measure the effect of the change you want to study among the people in the experiment, but whether that measured effect is the same as what you would see if the change were applied globally will depend on how the experiment scales.

 Ecosystem Changes (aka General Equilibrium Effects)#